corda/corda/docs/source/node-administration.rst

 Node administration
 ===================

-When a node is running, it exposes an RPC interface that lets you monitor it, you can upload and download attachments, access a REST API and so on.
-A bundled Jetty web server exposes the same interface over HTTP.
+When a node is running, it exposes an RPC interface that lets you monitor it, upload and download attachments, and so on.

 Logging
 -------